kubernetes/enhancements/keps/sig-release/3027-slsa-compliance/README.md

 ### Goals

-The main goal of this KEP is to provide a plan to achieve the highest possible SLSA compliance in the Kubernetes release process.
+The main goal of this KEP is to define the highest possible SLSA compliance as final objective in enhancing the Kubernetes release process.
 While providing a roadmap this KEP can be considered complete when a SLSA level is deemed as not implementable by the community at large (see Graduation Criteria).